 On the other hand, conflicts in turn indirectly contribute to further climate change.
 This can be the case, for example, if necessary political measures are not taken or access to resources is made more difficult.

-Supporting the Arab world in meeting the challenges posed by climate change will also be a matter of strategic importance for Europe: not only because unmanaged risks will produce violent conflict and waves of migration, but also because other geopolitical players are beginning to exploit the vulnerabilities of the region for their own purposes.
+Supporting the Arab world in meeting the challenges posed by climate change will also be a matter of strategic importance for Europe: not only because unmanaged risks can lead to violent conflicts and displacement, but also because other geopolitical players are beginning to exploit the vulnerabilities of the region for their own purposes.

 (Source: Arab Climate Futures)